biomedicalinformaticsgroup/cadmus/README.md

     - In the ```retrieved_df2``` each row has 1/0 values in columns for each format, HTML, XML, PDF, Plain and PMC_TGZ.
     - If there is a 1 in the desired format you can find the path to the raw file:
         - ```retrieve_df2[index,{format}_parsed_d['file_path']]```.
-    - Alternatively you can bulk parse all the available formats from their directories e.g.```./output/formats/html/{index}.html```.
+    - Alternatively you can bulk parse all the available formats from their directories e.g.```./output/formats/html/{index}.html.zip```.
-    - Each file is linked back to the dataframe using the unique hexidecimal index, this is the same index used in the medline JSON and crossref JSON.
+    - Each zip file is linked back to the dataframe using the unique hexidecimal index, this is the same index used in the medline JSON and crossref JSON.
 - **esearch_results Record Dictionaries**
-    - The directory keeps track of all the successful queries made for that output as a dictionary.
-They are saved under ```./output/esearch_results/YYYY_MM_DD_HH_MM_SS.json```.
+    - The directory keeps track of all the successful queries made for that output as a zip file containing a JSON dictionary.
+They are saved under ```./output/esearch_results/YYYY_MM_DD_HH_MM_SS.json.zip```.
     - The dictionary contains 4 keys:
       - date: date of the run with the format YYYY_MM_DD_HH_MM_SS.
       - search_term: the search terms or PMIDs you entered for that run.